apache/shenyu-website/versioned_docs/version-2.4.3/plugin-center/proxy/divide-plugin.md

   * `timeout`: timeout period for calling the `http` client.
   * `headerMaxSize`: maximum value of the requested `header`.
   * `requestMaxSize`: maximum size of the request body.
+  * `retryStrategy`: supported since `2.4.3`, the retry strategy `after failure`, the default `current` remains compatible with lower versions.

+    For example, there are 3 downstream services `http:localhost:1111`, `http:localhost:1112` and `http:localhost:1113`, assuming the first load balancing to `http:localhost:1111` and `call failed`.

+    Using the `current` policy will continue to retry the call to `http:localhost:1111`;

+    Using the `failover` policy will retry the call to other services such as `http:localhost:1112` through the `loadStrategy`, if it fails again at this time , call to `http:localhost:1113` until no service is available.